 You are ambitious, Eustacia - no, not exactly ambitious, luxurious.
 I ought to be of the same vein, to make you happy, I suppose.

-One of the most successful authors of the 19th Century utilised this method to produce a work that encapsulated love, loss, disaster and drama in twelve highly popular installments.
+One of the most successful authors of the 19th Century utilised this method to produce a work that encapsulated love, loss, disaster and drama in twelve highly popular instalments.

-The Return of the Native could be described as a Greek tragedy in six Acts.
-It was first published as a serial in Volume 37 of the magazine Belgravia in twelve monthly installments, running from January to December 1878 inclusive, and then published as six books in three volumes.
+Thomas Hardy's The Return of the Native could be described as a Greek tragedy in six Acts.
+It was first published as a serial in Volume 37 of the magazine Belgravia in 12 monthly instalments, running from January to December 1878 inclusive, and then published as six books in three volumes.

 However, when Damon Wildeve, the only other person out of the inhabitants of the Heath who fits Eustacia's ideals, decides upon marrying the meek Thomasin Yeobright, Eustacia sets her sights on Thomasin's cousin, Clym, who is returning to Egdon Heath from living a lavish lifestyle in Paris as a jeweller.
 The temptation of rich luxury and escape causes Eustacia to fall hopelessly in love with a man she is yet to see, or know - a fantasy.

 It sounds fairly cut and dried, but as per usual - all is not well.

 Clym Yeobright's decision to abandon the Parisian life for teaching, and later, becoming a Heath worker alienates himself from the entire community of Egdon Heath, compared to his rich beginnings.
 This also damages his relationship with his mother, the elderly and ambitious Mrs Yeobright, Wildeve and Thomasin's marriage and his own ill-fated relationship with the desperate Eustacia.